GlennGeenen/geenen-mail-mailgun/README.md

 # Geenen Mail Mailgun service

-This is a geenen-mail service for sending emails with MailGun as used by GeenenTijd.
+This is a geenen-mail service for sending emails with MailGun.

 ## Options